OVSICORI-UNA/tonus/README.md

 `tonus` is a tool for detection, characterization and cataloguing of seismo-volcanic tonal signals.

-For more general information about the software please refer to https://doi.org/10.1016/j.cageo.2024.105791 We kindly ask you if use our codes in your research to cite that paper.
+For more detailed information about the software, please refer to https://doi.org/10.1016/j.cageo.2024.105791.

+If you use our code in your research, we kindly request that you cite this publication.

 # Software installation